Fernando Diniz

-Fernando Diniz Silva (born 27 March 1974), known as Fernando Diniz, is a Brazilian professional football coach and former player who played as a midfielder.
-He is the current head coach of Fluminense.
+Fernando Diniz Silva (born 27 March 1974) is a Brazilian professional football coach and former player who played as a midfielder.
+He is the current head coach of Vasco da Gama.

-Diniz is well known for his style of play and involving ball possession.
-For this reason, he is known to be the manager who consolidated the Tiki-taka style in Brazil, which earned him the nickname of "Brazilian Guardiola".
+Diniz is widely recognized in Brazil for his unique style of tactical structure, prioritizing ball control, and having something close to a modern style of Jogo Bonito.
+Initially compared to Pep Guardiola's tiki-taka, his style of play is described as "Relationism" or colloquially in Brazil as the Dinizismo.

 Playing career

 Born in Patos de Minas, Minas Gerais, Diniz started his career with Juventus-SP in 1993.
-In 1996 he moved to Guarani, but agreed to a contract with Palmeiras shortly after.
+In 1996, he moved to Guarani, but agreed to a contract with Palmeiras shortly after.

 In 1997, Diniz moved to Palmeiras' fierce rivals Corinthians, featuring regularly during his two-year spell at the club.
 He subsequently represented Paraná, Fluminense, Flamengo, Juventude, Cruzeiro and Santos, all in the top tier.

-In 2006 Diniz signed for Paulista, and later played for Santo André and Gama.
+In 2006, Diniz signed for Paulista, and later played for Santo André and Gama.
 He retired with the latter in 2008, aged 34.

 Coaching career

+Early career

 One year after retiring, Diniz was appointed head coach of lowly Votoraty, where he was crowned champions of both Copa Paulista and Campeonato Paulista Série A3.
 In 2010 he moved to Paulista, club he already represented as a player, and won another Copa Paulista with the side.

 On 5 February 2011, Diniz was named Botafogo-SP head coach, but was fired after only four matches in charge.
 He was appointed at the helm of Atlético Sorocaba in 2012.
 Despite achieving promotion from the Campeonato Paulista Série A2, he was relieved from his duties in October of that year.

-In 2013 Diniz joined Audax, and introduced the tiki-taka, style of FC Barcelona, in the club.
+In 2013, Diniz joined Audax, and introduced the tiki-taka, style of Barcelona, in the club.
 On 8 July 2015 he moved to another club he represented as a player, Paraná.

 Diniz returned to Audax for the 2016 Campeonato Paulista, which he managed to lead the side to the finals, but lost to Santos.
 Subsequently, he was appointed head coach of Oeste after a partnership between Oeste and Audax was established.

 Diniz returned to Audax for a third spell in 2017, but suffered relegation.

+Atlético Paranaense

-He only returned to managerial duties in the following season; after being announced as head coach of Guarani in November 2017, he signed with Atlético Paranaense in January 2018.
-He was dismissed from the team in June, being subsequently replaced by under-23 trainer Tiago Nunes.
+Diniz only returned to managerial duties in the following season; after being announced as head coach of Guarani in November 2017, he signed with Atlético Paranaense in January 2018.
+He was dismissed from the team in June, being subsequently replaced by under-23 coach Tiago Nunes.